Sharon, Massachusetts: Climate

 Sharon is located in a continental climate, like most of New England and most of the Northeastern and Midwestern United States.
 It is cooler than coastal New England locations because it is inland.
 The town has warm to hot summers and cold winters.
 It is often humid in the summer.
 Sharon receives about 50 inches of precipitation every year on average.
 According to the Köppen Climate Classification system, Sharon has a humid continental climate, abbreviated "Dfb" on climate maps.

-Adjacent towns

-Sharon is located in eastern Massachusetts, bordered by the following towns: